I Want To...

 The Department of Spiritual Care and Chaplaincy at The Johns Hopkins Hospital continues to carry on a tradition of spiritual care that began with the Visiting Clergy Service.
 The first full-time paid director was the Rev. Harry Price (1956-1963), a Methodist minister.
 The Rev. Clyde Shallenberger (1963-1993), a Church of the Brethren minister, succeeded Rev. Price, providing leadership in the creation of the Hospital's Ethics Committee and Consultation Service.
-Rev. and Mrs. Shallenberger continue to be respected members of the Hopkins community, and a popular symposium in his honor is convened yearly.
+Upon his retirement the hospital named a yearly lectureship in medical ethics in his honor, which Rev. and Mrs. Shallenberger attended, until his death in December 2020.

 The Rev. Stephen Mann, a Presbyterian minister, served as Director of Pastoral Care from 1996-2004.
 Under his leadership, the Clinical Pastoral Education Program was founded and the department added its first oncology chaplain.
 The Rev. Paula Teague, D.Min., a certified ACPE Supervisor and Society of Friends (Quaker) minister, was appointed as the first manager of Clinical Pastoral Education in 2002.
 Under Dr. Teague’s interim directorship in 2005, the Rev. Rhonda Cooper, a United Methodist minister, was recruited to become the chaplain in the Sidney Kimmel Comprehensive Cancer Center.
 Since 2014, Dr. Teague has served as the Senior Director of the Spiritual Care and Chaplaincy system, which includes The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center, also in Baltimore.